KamleshTechuz/git_automate/README.md

 Follow these steps to start using the Git Automation Script in your project:

-1. Clone the repository: `git clone [repository URL]`.
+1. Clone the repository: `git clone https://github.com/KamleshTechuz/git_automate.git`.
-2. Copy the `git-automation.sh` script into your project directory.
+2. Copy the `git_auto.sh` script into your project directory.
-3. Customize the `BRANCH_NAME` variable in the script to match your specific repository branch.
+3. Customize the `pull_branch` and the `push_branch` variable in the script to match your specific repository branches.
-4. Make the script executable: `chmod +x git-automation.sh`.
+4. Make the script executable: `chmod +x git_auto.sh`.
-5. Run the script: `./git-automation.sh`.
+5. Run the script: `./git_auto.sh`.
 6. Follow the prompts to enter your commit message and let the script handle the Git operations for you.

 ## Requirements